ChandreshAlwala/EmbedCore/SECURITY_README.md

 4. **Error Handling**: All functions include proper error handling for robust operation.

 5. **Scalability**: For high-volume applications, consider using a more robust database solution.

+6. **Log Rotation**: Implement log rotation for the CSV files to prevent them from growing too large.